olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 There are a lot of functions in this code, so we will be covering them one by one below!

-The `setup` function sets up the process group, it is what tells PyTorch to prep for distributed training.
+The `setup` function sets up the process group; it is what tells PyTorch to prep for distributed training.
 This group will then call the `train_model` function to train the model (described further below).

 ```python
 def setup(rank, world_size):